jamesagarside/elastic-at-home/README.md

 ### Deploy Elastic Cluster

 > [!IMPORTANT]
-> The Offical Elastic guide for deploying an Elastic Stack using Docker Compose can be found here but is slightly out of date and doesnt include Fleet.
-As part of this guide we will use a modified version of the Offical Guide which brings functionality up to date and adds Fleet & Agent.
-A PR will be made to update the Offical guide based off this modified verion.
-[You can find the offical guide here](https://www.elastic.co/docs/deploy-manage/deploy/self-managed/install-elasticsearch-docker-compose)
+> The Official Elastic guide for deploying an Elastic Stack using Docker Compose can be found here but is slightly out of date and doesn't include Fleet.
+As part of this guide we will use a modified version of the Official Guide which brings functionality up to date and adds Fleet & Agent.
+A PR will be made to update the Official guide based off this modified version.
+[You can find the official guide here](https://www.elastic.co/docs/deploy-manage/deploy/self-managed/install-elasticsearch-docker-compose)

 1. Clone Elastic at Home repository